accessibility-exchange/co-design/src/steps/5-match-organization-with-a-team-of-consultants.md

 ---
-title: 5.
-Match organization with a team of consultants
+title: Match organization with a team of consultants
+step: 5
+phase: Preparing for consultation
 subtitle: Pre-screening and matching the right group of people to an organization.
 Obtaining documentation from support people.
 ---